Matthew 14:1-13,15-21 - Compare All Versions

 Toward evening the disciples approached him.
 “We’re out in the country and it’s getting late.
 Dismiss the people so they can go to the villages and get some supper.”
 But Jesus said, “There is no need to dismiss them.
 You give them supper.”
 “All we have are five loaves of bread and two fish,” they said.
 Jesus said, “Bring them here.”
 Then he had the people sit on the grass.
 He took the five loaves and two fish, lifted his face to heaven in prayer, blessed, broke, and gave the bread to the disciples.
 The disciples then gave the food to the congregation.
 They all ate their fill.
 They gathered twelve baskets of leftovers.
 About five thousand were fed.

-When it was evening, the disciples came to Him and said, “This place is desolate and the hour is already late; so send the crowds away, that they may go into the villages and buy food for themselves.”
-But Jesus said to them, “They do not need to go away; you give them something to eat!”
-They *said to Him, “We have here only five loaves and two fish.”
+Now when it was evening, the disciples came to Him and said, “This place is secluded and the hour is already past to eat; send the crowds away, so that they may go into the villages and buy food for themselves.”
+But Jesus said to them, “They do not need to go; you give them something to eat!”
+They *said to Him, “We have nothing here except five loaves and two fish.”
 And He said, “Bring them here to Me.”
-Ordering the people to sit down on the grass, He took the five loaves and the two fish, and looking up toward heaven, He blessed the food, and breaking the loaves He gave them to the disciples, and the disciples gave them to the crowds, and they all ate and were satisfied.
-They picked up what was left over of the broken pieces, twelve full baskets.
+And ordering the crowds to sit down on the grass, He took the five loaves and the two fish, and looked up toward heaven.
+He blessed the food and breaking the loaves, He gave them to the disciples, and the disciples gave them to the crowds.
+And they all ate and were satisfied, and they picked up what was left over of the broken pieces: twelve full baskets.
 There were about five thousand men who ate, besides women and children.

 At that time Herod [Antipas], the tetrarch [who governed a portion of Palestine including Galilee and Perea], heard the reports about Jesus, [Luke 9:7-9] and said to his attendants, “This is John the Baptist; he has been raised from the dead, and that is why the miraculous powers are at work in him.”
 For Herod had John arrested and bound him and put him in prison [at the fortress of Machaerus, east of the Jordan, to keep him away] because of Herodias, the wife of his brother Philip, [Mark 6:17; Luke 3:19] for John had said to him, “It is not lawful (morally right) for you to have her [living with you as your wife].”
 [Lev 18:16; 20:21] Although Herod wished to have him put to death, he feared the people, for they regarded John as a prophet.
 But when Herod’s birthday came, [his niece Salome], the daughter of Herodias danced [immodestly] before them and pleased and fascinated Herod, so much that he promised with an oath to give her whatever she asked.
 She, being coached by her mother [Herodias], said, “Give me here on a platter the head of John the Baptist.”
 The king was distressed, but because of his oaths, and because of his dinner guests, he ordered it to be given her.
 He sent and had John beheaded in the prison.
 His head was brought on a platter and given to the girl, and she brought it to her mother [Herodias].
 And John’s disciples came and took away the body and buried it.
 Then they went and told Jesus.
 When Jesus heard about John, He left there privately in a boat and went to a secluded place.
 But when the crowds heard of this, they followed Him on foot from the cities.
 [Mark 6:32-44; Luke 9:10-17; John 6:1-13]